-GELLERMAN: One issue slowing down the renaissance in nuclear power is radioactive waste.
+GELLERMAN: One issue is slowing down the renaissance in nuclear power is radioactive waste.
 Right now there are 50,000 tons of spent fuel rods at power plants around the nation.
 The controversial federal repository that was supposed to store reactor waste at Yucca Mountain in Nevada is billions of dollars over budget and years behind schedule.

 To speed things up, the Bush administration has proposed streamlining the licensing process and lifting the cap on the amount of radioactive waste that can be buried at Yucca.
 Still, energy reporter Mary O’Driscoll says waste remains the industry’s Achilles heel.

-O’DRISCOLL: They are paying to store nuclear waste of spent fuel onsite which does not make them happy, doesn’t make their shareholders happy, doesn’t make their rate payers happy.
+O’DRISCOLL: They are paying to store nuclear waste on spent fuel onsite which does not make them happy, doesn’t make their shareholders happy, doesn’t make their rate payers happy.
 A lot of members of Congress aren’t happy.
-And so it’s a very difficult situation to resolve, and the feeling is that until you resolve, finally, the Yucca Mountain situation and get it operating and make sure that it’s operating, that the future of nuclear power in the United States is really going to be questionable.
+And so it’s a very difficult situation to resolve, and the feeling is that until you resolve, finally, the Yucca Mountain situation and get it operating and make sure it’s operating, that the future of nuclear power in the United States is really going to be questionable.